SandyYuan/astro-rag/graph.md

    - Upsert nodes and relationships via Cypher using Neo4j driver
 4. Optionally compute and store:
    - node-level/community summaries
-   - entity/claim embeddings and create a Neo4j vector index for hybrid search
+   - (Optional) entity/claim embeddings and a Neo4j vector index for hybrid search — not required for Phase 1

 Operational notes
 - Batch writes (transaction per document or per N chunks)